bk/wmk-docs/content/usage.md

   `$basedir` (or into the subdirectory specified with `wmk admin $basedir $subdir`).
   The subdirectory may be a symbolic link pointing to a central instance. wmkAdmin allows you to manage the content of the site via a web interface.
-It is not designed to allow you to alter the Mako templates, install themes or perform other tasks that require more technical knowledge.
+It is not designed to allow you to install or modify themes or perform tasks that require more technical knowledge, and works best for a standard site based on Markdown or HTML files in the `content` directory.

 - `wmk repl $basedir`: Launch a Python shell (ipython, bpython or python3, in order of preference) with the wmk environment loaded and with the `$basedir`